-Remuneration component Payment Vehicle Purpose Link to performance Fixed remuneration Represented by total employment cost (TEC) Comprises base salary, plus superannuation • Set with reference to role, market and experience Based on annual appraisal and reference to market rates.
-Short term incentive component (STI) Paid in cash, plus Up to \$1,000 in shares (excluding executive directors) Rewards executives for their contribution to achievement of Group and business unit outcomes • Linked to group performance such as sales revenue, profit targets, performance against budget and inventory and receivable turnover.
-Long term incentive component (LTI) Paid in cash or share performance rights.
-During the year there was no performance rights scheme in place.
-Rewards executives for their contribution to achievement of Group and business unit outcomes • Linked to share price performance for the CEO.
-No formal links to performance for others but in all cases at the judgement and discretion of the Board of Directors.
+Remuneration component Payment Vehicle Purpose Link to performance Fixed remuneration Represented by total employment cost (TEC).
+Comprises base salary, plus superannuation contributions.
+Set with reference to role, market and experience.
+Based on annual appraisal and reference to market rates.
+Short term incentive component (STI) Paid in cash or share based incentives for KMPs.
+During FY13 year there was no share based scheme in place.
+Employee share grant of up to \$1,000 in shares (excluding executive and non-executive Directors).
+Rewards executives for their contribution to achievement of Group and business unit outcomes.
+Linked to specified key performance indictors including group performance such as sales revenue, profit targets, performance against budget and individual targets such as inventory and receivables turnover.
+Long term incentive component (LTI) Paid in cash.
+Rewards executives for their contribution to achievement of Group .
+Linked to key performance indicators at the judgement and discretion of the Board of Directors.